 - Tel: +66 (0)2 476 0022

-This Japanese-inspired barbeque restaurant is sure to amaze your children.
+Hajime Robot Restaurant is a Japanese-inspired barbeque restaurant that’s sure to amaze your children.
 When you order your food from the tableside digital menu, Hajime the Samurai Robot brings your food to you for you to cook.
 The menu includes typical yakiniku-style dishes of beef, pork, chicken and vegetables.
 It is one price for all you can eat, so arrive hungry and make sure you stick around for the in-house entertainment when the robot dances to pop songs to the delight of everyone.
 Read More...

 - Tel: +66 (0)2 683 1670

-The crazy name is matched by the unusual shenanigans at this popular Thai family restaurant on the outskirts of Bangkok (on the way to the airport).
+Kra Thon Flying Chicken has a crazy name that’s matched by the unusual shenanigans at this popular Thai family restaurant on the outskirts of Bangkok.
 Picture the scene: freshly-cooked chickens are thrown from slings towards waiting staff balancing on unicycles who catch the chicken on spiked helmets and cycle them to your table.

-I’m sure you’ll agree, kids and grown-ups will remember the spectacle for a long, long time.
+Kids and grownups will remember the spectacle for a long, long time.
 The restaurant serves a typical selection of Thai soups, salads and curries too, but it’s the chicken that everyone comes for!
 There’s also a live band and karaoke.
 The restaurant is a bit of a gimmick, but it’s a lot of fun too.

-Don’t expect fine dining at The Funarium, but if you want to treat your children to a fun day in the ball park, climbing frame or drawing room, then you can enjoy a simple meal of Thai or western dishes from Fun Café.
+Don’t expect fine dining at Funarium.
+But if you want to treat your children to a fun day in the ballpark, climbing frame or drawing room, then you can enjoy a simple meal of Thai or western dishes from Fun Café.
 The menu caters to adults and children with particular favourites being the papaya salad and grilled chicken.
 The Funarium Playground is open to kids up to the age of 13.
 Read More...

 - Tel: +66 (0)2 665 6555